-Cord blood banking is an option for parents who want to preserve the blood of the umbilical cord and placenta of their baby as “insurance” to help with possible future medical needs of their child.
+Cord blood banking is a choice for parents who want to preserve the blood of the umbilical cord and placenta of their baby to help with possible future medical needs of their child.
 It can also be used for other biologically matched children, either in their own family or the general public.

 What is cord blood?

 Cord blood, found in the umbilical cord and placenta, is rich in stem cells.
 These cells have the amazing potential to grow into many types of cells.
 Scientists believe that these cells can play a role in healing a variety of diseases, including cancer.
 The only time that you can put these cord stem cells into storage is right after birth.
 Stem cells are found in parts of the body, like the blood and bone marrow.
 But they are much more difficult to collect.